Plug-in hybrid: History

 The Lohner–Porsche Mixte Hybrid was the first gasoline-electric plug-in hybrid automobile.

 Invention and early interest

 The Lohner–Porsche Mixte Hybrid, produced as early as 1899, was the first hybrid electric car.
 Early hybrids could be charged from an external source before operation.
 The term "plug-in hybrid" has come to mean a hybrid vehicle that can be charged from a standard electrical wall socket.
 The term "plug-in hybrid electric vehicle" was coined by UC Davis Professor Andrew Frank, who has been called the "father of the modern plug-in hybrid".

 The July 1969 issue of Popular Science featured an article on the General Motors XP-883 plug-in hybrid.
 The concept commuter vehicle housed six 12-volt lead–acid batteries in the trunk area and a transverse-mounted DC electric motor turning a front-wheel drive.
-The car could be plugged into a standard North American 120 volt AC outlet for recharging.
+The car can be plugged into a standard North American 120-volt AC outlet to recharge.